rileyjshaw/sweep/README.md

 ## Usage

-sweep.js has no dependencies, so as long as you include it before you try to use it you should be fine.
+__sweep.js__ has no dependencies, so as long it's included before it's called you should be fine.

 ```html
 <html>